Polomich/CART315/Process/README.md

 - timer lags if restarted before it reaches 0
 - level design is directly in the Js file -> not secure, easy to cheat (but also if you cheat at a cozy pixel game ... thats your perogative)
 - checking pass/fail is done manually for each level.
+- i don't particularly like the way the timer looks.

+### Playthrough

 ## Week 10: Iterative Prototype V